jeetswami/jeetswami.github.io/README.md

 • Designed reports and presentations for management using Excel and PowerPoint, providing insights into student performance, departmental activities, and institutional growth.

 • Redesigned Tableau dashboards to enhance data visualization, allowing stakeholders to track key academic metrics more effectively.

-## Instructor (07/2017 - 02/2020)

-• Delivered lectures in physics and applied data analysis techniques to enhance student comprehension of complex topics.

-• Collaborated with faculty to integrate data insights into curriculum design, student engagement strategies, and resource allocation.

-• Assisted in preparing reports on trend analysis and predictive insights for improving academic and administrative processes.

 # Projects: